TorZidan/android-1.0/StepsToBuild.md

 Basically, we are running the `make` command without specifying any build target, with a bunch of env. variables set, which guide the build process what to do.

-Note: this long "make" command is same as: `lunch 1` followed by just `make`.
+Note: this long `make` command above is same as: `lunch 1` followed by just `make`.
 Here, "lunch" is a bash command that was defined by running `source ./build/envsetup.sh` above; when run, it just sets a bunch of env. variables.

 Note: the `make` build process executes the build instructions in the `Makefile` found in the current folder, which, itself, invokes the build instructions in the `Android.mk` files found in many of the subfolders.